Blogging: How to Write a Better Online Reputation Management Strategy

 How does blogging fit into your online reputation management strategy?
 Get the latest on blogging, its value to your online reputation and how to build a blog that strengthens your digital footprint.

 When asked to give advice to aspiring writers, novelist John Steinbeck replied, “Sorry – if I had any advice to give, I’d take it myself.”

 As great as he was, John Steinbeck never wrote a blog post.
-There is good advice for writers – bloggers, in particular – that can help them write effective content that boosts their company’s profile, and aids their Online Reputation Management.
+There is good advice for writers – bloggers, in particular – that can help them write effective content that boosts their company’s profile and aids their Online Reputation Management strategy.

 The key to an effective blog post is with writing that is lively and readable, and SEO friendly.
 Sounds simple, doesn’t it?
 It can be.

 There are a lot of blogs out there, but many of them don’t get read.
 They don’t elicit reader comments, no one shares them to Facebook, and no one tweets them.
 It’s an open secret, and it’s discouraging.

 In spite of this, there are plenty of good reasons to blog.
 Writing regular blog posts about your business gives you credibility.
 Well-written posts are an excellent Online Reputation Management tool.
 They draw positive attention to your company and establish you as an authority within your industry.